-- Because the foreskin is not a birth defect.
-The foreskin is a normal, sensitive, functional part of the body.
-In infant boys, the foreskin is attached to the head of the penis (glans), protects it from urine, feces, and irritation, and keeps contaminants from entering the urinary tract.
-The foreskin also has an important role in sexual pleasure, due to its specialized, erogenous nerve endings and its natural gliding and lubricating functions.
+- The foreskin provides protection and sexual pleasure.
+The foreskin is a natural, functional part of the body.
+In baby boys, it's attached to the head of the penis (glans), protects it from urine, feces, and irritation, and keeps contaminants from entering the urinary tract.
+The foreskin also plays an important role in sexual pleasure, due to its specialized, erogenous nerve endings and its natural gliding and lubricating functions.

-- Because removing part of a baby's penis is painful, risky, and harmful.
-We know babies are sensitive to pain.
-Many circumcisions are performed with no analgesic, but even when pain control is employed, the pain is not eliminated.
-As with any surgery, complications can and do occur with circumcision.
-These include infection, abnormal bleeding, removal of too much skin, loss of all or part of the glans, urinary problems, and even death.
-All circumcisions result in the loss of the foreskin and its functions, and leave a penile scar.
+- Circumcision is painful, and there are risks to the surgery.
+Both common sense and medical research confirm that babies are sensitive to pain.
+Even when analgesia is used, circumcision pain is not eliminated and the effects can be long-lasting.
+Also, complications can and do occur with this surgery.
+These include infection, abnormal bleeding, removal of too much skin, loss of part or all of the glans, urinary problems, and even death.
+All circumcisions result in the loss of the foreskin and its functions, and leave a scar on the penis.

-- Because circumcision does not prevent HIV or other diseases.
-Over the years, the claims that circumcision prevents various diseases have repeatedly been proven to be exaggerated or outright fabrications.
-Most men in the United States are circumcised, but our STD rates are as high as or higher than those in countries where circumcision is rare.
+- Circumcision does not prevent urinary tract infections (UTIs) or other diseases.
+Over the years, the claims that circumcision prevents various diseases have repeatedly been proven to be exaggerated or outright false.
+UTIs occur more frequently in girls than in boys, and are treated with antibiotics.
+While most adult men in the United States are circumcised, our rates of sexually transmitted diseases (including HIV) are as high — or higher — than those in countries where circumcision is rare.